Triglyceride Lowering with Pemafibrate to Reduce Cardiovascular Risk

 Source: View publication →

-In patients with type 2 diabetes, mild-to-moderate hypertriglyceridemia, and low HDL-cholesterol despite statin therapy, treatment with the selective PPARα modulator pemafibrate failed to reduce the risk of major adverse cardiovascular events compared to placebo.
+In statin-treated patients with type 2 diabetes, mild-to-moderate hypertriglyceridemia, and low HDL cholesterol, the selective PPARα modulator pemafibrate successfully lowered triglycerides but failed to reduce the incidence of cardiovascular events compared to placebo.

 Key Findings